tylim88/FirelordJSDoc/docs/highlights/update.md

 Yup you see that right, `d` is deleted, in an **update** operation, this is terrible because you need extra knowledge in order to be aware of such behavior, in short, it is not intuitive.

-Data/field deletion(or any operation) should be done explicitly, a proper way to do so is by assigning a `delete` field value and by looking at the code, even newbie know it is going to delete the field without the need to look into the Firestore documentation.
+Data/field deletion(or any operation in general) should be done explicitly, a proper way to do so is by assigning a `delete` field value and just by looking at the code, even beginner knows it is going to delete the field without the need to look into the Firestore documentation.

 :::note